Dorde-Petrovic/rpsls-game/README.md

 ## Compatibility
-The website displays correctly across different browsers and screen sizes.

-It was checked on Chrome, Firefox, Safari and Edge.
+The website doesn't display correctly.

 ## Responsiveness
 Chrome developer tool have been used to check the responsivness.